MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-use.md

 > [!Note]
-> When the technician has internet connectivity, data on the device is automatically refreshed every five minutes or as configured in their Mobile Offline Profile.
+> When the technician has internet connectivity, data on the device is automatically refreshed every five minutes or as configured in their mobile offline profile.

 Technicians can also **Update offline data** manually by going to the home screen, selecting the offline icon in the bottom left, then selecting the **Update offline data** option.